Krzysztof Kieślowski: Personal life

 He characterized himself as having "one good characteristic, I am a pessimist.
 I always imagine the worst.
 To me, the future is a black hole."
 He has been described as "conveying the sadness of a world-weary sage", "a brooding intellectual and habitual pessimist".
 When visiting the United States, he was amazed at "the pursuit of empty talk combined with a very high degree of self-satisfaction".
+Film director and Kieślowski's friend, Agnieszka Holland, revealed that he used to experience depressive states.

+He described himself as an agnostic; however, he considered the Old Testament and the Biblical Decalogue as a moral compass in difficult times.

 Death

-On 13 March 1996, less than two years after he had retired, Kieślowski died at age 54 during open-heart surgery following a heart attack.
+On 14 March 1996, less than two years after he had retired, Kieślowski died at age 54 during open-heart surgery following a heart attack.
 He was interred in Powązki Cemetery in Warsaw.
 His grave has a sculpture of the thumb and forefingers of two hands forming an oblong space; the classic view as if through a film camera.
 The small sculpture is in black marble on a pedestal slightly over a metre tall.
 The slab with Kieślowski's name and dates lies below.

 Legacy

 Kieślowski remains one of Europe's most influential directors, his works included in the study of film classes at universities throughout the world.
 The 1993 book Kieślowski on Kieślowski describes his life and work in his own words, based on interviews by Danusia Stok.
-He is also the subject of a biographical film, Krzysztof Kieślowski: I'm So-So (1995), directed by Krzysztof Wierzbicki.
+He is the subject of a biographical film, Krzysztof Kieślowski: I'm So-So (1995), directed by Krzysztof Wierzbicki.

 After Kieślowski's death, Harvey Weinstein, then head of Miramax Films, which distributed the last four Kieślowski films in the US, wrote a eulogy for him in Premiere magazine.

 Though he had claimed to be retiring after Three Colours, at the time of his death, Kieślowski was working on a new trilogy co-written with Piesiewicz, consisting of Heaven, Hell, and Purgatory and inspired by Dante's The Divine Comedy.
 As was originally intended for Dekalog, the scripts were ostensibly intended to be given to other directors for filming, but Kieślowski's untimely death means it is unknown whether he might have broken his self-imposed retirement to direct the trilogy himself.
 The only completed screenplay, Heaven, was filmed by Tom Tykwer and premiered in 2002 at the Berlin International Film Festival.

 The other two scripts existed only as thirty-page treatments at the time of Kieślowski's death; Piesiewicz has since completed these screenplays, with Hell, directed by Bosnian director Danis Tanović and starring Emmanuelle Béart, released in 2005.

 Purgatory, about a photographer killed in the Bosnian war, remains unproduced.